South America

 Note: Our Customer Escalation Management team will update the start date and time of the initial "investigating" status post upon the resolution of this incident.
 This update is meant to provide our customers and their end users with a potential impact window.
 The date and time mentioned in the message above indicates when the status post was requested by our Acute Incident Response team.

-Fastly will be adding capacity at our Lima (LIM) POP.
-End-users may observe connection resets as traffic is migrated onto new hardware starting on 14 October 2025 at 07:00 UTC.
+Fastly will be adding capacity at our Fortaleza (FOR) POP.
+End-users may observe connection resets as traffic is migrated onto new hardware starting on 17 April 2026 at 04:00 UTC.

 Our estimated duration is 4h.